 Together with Jamie Davies from Oxford, we have put out a paper about the oscillations of photons into axion-like particles in the magnetic fields of jets of active galaxies.
 It turns out that the exact morphology of the magnetic field in the jet can be quite important - we need multiwavelength data to constrain it.
 Check out the paper published in PRD here.

-Drag & Drop Website Builder
+Drag and Drop Website Builder